open-kitchen/open-kitchen/Modules/WokModule/Simulation/readme.md

 # Wok Behavior

 The WokSim is the core of hardware-level, single wok simulation.
-It simulates the behavior of a wok which will only receive I2C requests from the main controller (Raspberry Pi) and respond base on different requests from the main controller.
-The overall workflow cycle of the Wok component will be,
+It simulates the behavior of a wok which will only receive I2C requests from the main controller (Raspberry Pi) and respond based on which requests has been sent from the main controller.
+The overall workflow cycle of the Wok component is explained in the next 6 points,

 1. The Wok will initialize in the `waiting order` state, which will
     - Wait for the main controller to set the cooking heat temperature.